verissimohenry/Twitter-redesign/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used.
+- Hat tip to anyone whose code was used
 - Inspiration
 - etc

+## License

+- This project is [MIT](https://opensource.org/licenses/MIT) licensed.
+- This project is [creativecommons](https://creativecommons.org/licenses/by-nc/4.0/) licensed.